RytDesignsca/Products/README.md

       alert(name + " has been added to your cart.");
       console.log(cart);
     }
     function buyNow(name, price) {
-      // For demonstration purposes, this function simply alerts.
-      // In a real-world application, it might redirect the user to a checkout page. alert("Proceeding to buy " + name + " for $" + price + ".");
+      alert("Proceeding to buy " + name + " for $" + price + ".");
     }
   </script>